cs160-berkeley/Group-08-Project/README.md

 ### Constants

-* hasConnectedDevice - 0 if there is no connected device, 1 if there is (so that the initial connect a device screen can be skipped)
+* hasConnectedDevice - 0 if there is no connected device, 1 if there is (so that the initial connect a device screen can be skipped).
+Corresponds to the existance of a device summary on the bottom of the pairing page

 ## Design Guidelines